 In those cases where the possible outflow of economic resources as a result of present obligations is considered improbable or remote, no liability is recognised.

-5.22 Significant management judgement in applying accounting policies and estimation uncertainty of assets and liabilities within the next financial year are described below.
+5.22 Significant management judgement in applying accounting policies and estimation uncertainty

 When preparing the financial statements, management undertakes a number of judgements, estimates and assumptions about the recognition and measurement of assets, liabilities, income and expenses.